ClaireCJS/fix_unicode_filenames/README.md

 ## What does it fix, exhaustively?

-I made [a list of almost every unicode chracter ever]() to feed it through this.
+I created [this tool to print pretty much every printable unicode/emoji chracter ever](https://github.com/ClaireCJS/fix_unicode_filenames/blob/main/testdata-generate-every-character-ever.py), which then created [this output file of pretty much every printable unicode/emoji character ever](https://github.com/ClaireCJS/fix_unicode_filenames/blob/main/testdata-generate-every-character-ever.out), though I moved the emojis to the bottom of the file for testing purposes.
+I then feed it through the script [to create this output file of every character ever as transformed by this tool](https://raw.githubusercontent.com/ClaireCJS/fix_unicode_filenames/main/testdata-generate-every-character-ever.out.scrubbed.by.our.tool).

-It turned:
+So basically, it turned:

 * [ALL OF THIS UNICODE](https://raw.githubusercontent.com/ClaireCJS/fix_unicode_filenames/main/testdata-generate-every-character-ever.out)